A Romantic Getaway

 - Artful Asia.

-Spend time in the National Gallery, a recent addition to the cultural attractions of Singapore.
-The gallery, which is in the former Supreme Court Building and the City Hall, houses one of the largest collections of Southeast Asian and Singapore art.
-Steal away to the rooftop bar, a cozy retreat with a fine view of the city.
+Spend time in the National Gallery, the former Supreme Court Building and City Hall, which now houses one of the largest collections of Southeast Asian and Singapore art.
+Steal away to the rooftop bar, a cozy retreat with panoramic views of the city.

 - Watch the Sunset Up High.

-Catch a romantic sunset at Marina Barrage rooftop, where the sky-high Singapore cityscape is a stunning foreground as the sun’s rays play off the buildings.
-Earlier in the day, this scenic locale is a favorite for picnics and kite flying.
+Catch a romantic sunset at the Marina Barrage rooftop, where the sky-high Singapore cityscape is a stunning foreground as the sun’s rays play off the buildings.
+Earlier in the day, this scenic locale is a favourite for picnics and kite flying.

 - An Unforgettable Meal.

-For an exquisite dining experience in an intimate and sophisticated setting, the hotel’s Summer Pavilion’s Cantonese cuisine and impeccable service is second to none: The establishment is ranked as the top restaurant in Singapore on TripAdvisor.com.
+For an exquisite dining experience in an intimate and sophisticated setting, the hotel’s one Michelin star Summer Pavilion’s Cantonese cuisine and impeccable service is second to none: The establishment ranks as one of the top restaurants in Singapore on TripAdvisor.com.